 Samling Academy performances take place annually in October at Sage Gateshead as the culmination of six days of intensive study.
 Academy participants also perform in biennial opera productions at Sage Gateshead and Saltburn-by-the-Sea.
 In years without an opera production, themed Academy summer concerts take place in the North East.

-In a broader sense, on any given week the nearly 300 Samling Artists who have received our unique training can be seen in performance on many of the world’s greatest stages.
+In a broader sense, on any given week the 350 Samling Artists who have received our unique training can be seen in performance on many of the world’s greatest stages.

 For more information on all our current public events please visit the Events section of our website.